ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 ## Suppress Column Reordering

-By default, reordering columns in the grid will also reorder the columns shown in the Columns Section of the Columns Tool Panel. this default behaviour can be disabled via `toolPanelParams.suppressSyncLayoutWithGrid`.
+By default, reordering columns in the grid will also reorder the columns shown in the Columns Section of the Columns Tool Panel.
+This default behaviour can be disabled via `toolPanelParams.suppressSyncLayoutWithGrid`.

 Similarly, the reordering of columns from inside the Columns Section of the Columns Tool Panel is also enabled by default, and can be disabled via
 `toolPanelParams.suppressColumnMove`.